 Ellen MacArthur Cancer Trust

-The Ellen MacArthur Cancer Trust is a national charity that supports young people aged 8-24 to rebuild their confidence after cancer.
+The Ellen MacArthur Cancer Trust is a national sailing and outdoor adventure charity that inspires young people aged 8-24 to believe in a brighter future living through and beyond cancer.

 Young people remain vulnerable after treatment as it comes at a time of rapid physical, emotional and social development, and for many, simply picking up where they left off before their diagnosis just isn’t possible.
 When treatment ends the Trust's work begins.

 Through free sailing and outdoor adventure activities, young people feel:

 Accepted – they meet and make friends with others who have had similar experiences – often for the first time - and stop feeling like 'the only one'.

 Independent - they have fun and rediscover independence away from home and outside of their 'cancer bubble'.
 They realise what they are capable of again, physically, mentally, and socially.

 Optimistic - their sense of purpose and self-worth increases, and they start to re-establish their place in the world by getting back into education or work and reconnecting with their friends and families.

 Whatever the next step is, young people know they are not taking it alone.
 The Trust is there for anyone who is struggling or could do with support, however long off treatment they are.